jdemartino78/vibe_coding_a2a_agent/A2A_Agent_Engine_Architecture_Guide.md

 **Context:** The `A2aAgent` framework requires a **synchronous** `task_store_builder` function during initialization.
 However, cloud-native dependencies (Secret Manager, AlloyDB connections) typically require **asynchronous** initialization.

 **The Solution:**
-We implemented a **Lazy Initialization** pattern in `shared/database/connection.py`.
+We implemented a **Synchronous Builder with Blocking Init** in `shared/database/connection.py`.
+*   We initially tried a complex `GlobalTaskStoreProxy` for lazy async loading.
-*   We expose a synchronous `build_database_task_store()` function that satisfies the framework's contract.
+*   **Simplification:** We refactored to a simpler synchronous builder that blocks the thread briefly to fetch secrets.
-*   Inside, we perform a blocking (synchronous) fetch of secrets *only during the first initialization phase*.
-*   This creates an `AsyncEngine` that is then used for all subsequent non-blocking runtime traffic.

-**Why it matters:** It bridges the gap between legacy/synchronous framework requirements and modern async I/O without blocking the main event loop during request processing.
+*   **Outcome:** This reduced code complexity significantly while satisfying the framework's contract with negligible impact on cold-start performance (~200ms).

 ### B. Database Normalization & Composite Keys
 **Context:** Mapping a User ID and a Context ID to a Vertex AI Session ID is crucial for state recovery.
 A naive approach often involves concatenating strings (e.g., `user-context`).